BrellaBox Net Worth Shark Tank Update 2025

 Negotiation and Final Deal

-Not any single shark offered any deal.
+Not a single shark offered any deal.
 Hence, no negotiation happened.